Hi-Fi Review: Luxman 590 AXII Integrated Amplifier Review.

 The sound leans warm, very rich and it has a very powerful 24 class A watts that has powered any speaker I tried with it in my small room.
 I love that sound, and the glow of tubes.
 But it does have drawbacks.

 That all tube 219ia, well, it gets crazy hot.
 As in, hotter than any amp I have ever witnessed in life.
 It raises my music room temp by several degrees and after 2 hours I have to turn it off due to the heat.
 It’s also heavy and near impossible to move by myself (100lbs).
 It also has very expensive tubes and when one blows, it will cost you dearly.

 With all that said, it is still my all time fave integrated tube amp.
 I sort of love that amp, and have a bond with it.
 Even so, this Luxman was offering a different flavor.
-The Luxman was more transparent, offered a wider soundstage with my Cornwall III (see my review of these HERE) and more depth to the sound.
+The Luxman was more transparent, offered a wider soundstage with my Cornwall III (see my review of these HERE) and Guarneri Tradition and had more depth to the sound.
 It was not as “fat” or warm but was never clinical or cold either.
-It had more grunt and well, has the build quality and beauty second to none.
+It had more grunt and drive and well, has the build quality and beauty second to none.
 This Luxman is a true Heirloom piece that could last me the rest of my life if I let it ; )